Abhi200206/reachinbox-assignment/README.md

 ### Prerequisites

 - Node.js installed on your machine
-- Redis server running locally
+- Docker installed on your machine
 - Google Cloud project with Gmail API enabled

 ### Installation